 Each workshop consists of a lecture relative to the chosen theme delivered by a scholar associated with the Institute, presentations by Institute staff on classroom resources and featured library and museum collection items, and a guided tour of the host site connecting local history to the themes explored in the workshop.
 American Revolution Institute workshops are free to educators.
 Participating teachers receive confirmation of professional development hours.

-The Institute also participates in annual conferences sponsored by national and state organizations involved with American history education, including the National Conference for the Social Studies and the National Council for History Education, and their regional and state affiliates.
+The Institute also participates in annual conferences sponsored by national and state organizations involved with American history education including the National Council for the Social Studies and the National Council for History Education, as well as their regional and state affiliates.
 Registration, fees, and professional development credits for attending these events are managed by the respective organizations.

 Contact us if you are interested in a workshop for your school district, state, or region during the 2025-2026 academic year.